datagrok-ai/public/help/access/access.md

 <!-- TITLE: Access -->
 <!-- SUBTITLE: -->

-Datagrok provides a single, unified access point for data accross an organization, enforcing data restrictions throughout the platform.
-With Datagrok, you can centralize data you collect from disparate sources to visualize, explore, learn from it, and use the insights gained to take action.
+Datagrok provides a single, unified access point for data accross an organization, simplifying the process of centralizing data collected from multiple sources.
+You can easily visualize, explore, and learn from your data, and use the insights gained to take action.
+Additionally, the platform provides access controls, security features, caching, and automatic monitoring of connection health.

 ## Data sources

 Besides local files that you can drag and drop from your computer, Datagrok integrates with various data providers.
-You can connect to any machine readable source: [a remote file storage](file-shares.md) (like third-party cloud services or an organization-hosted Datagrok server), relational and non-relational [databases](databases.md), or [webservices](open-api.md).
+You can connect to any machine readable source: [a file storage](file-shares.md) (like third-party cloud services or an organization-hosted Datagrok server), [databases](databases.md), or [webservices](open-api.md).

 Datagrok also supports scripting in various languages, such as R, Julia, and Python, which means you can create custom data sources.
 For example, you can [load a dataframe](https://public.datagrok.ai/js/samples/data-access/load-csv) from an external website or package, [open a specific table using its ID](https://public.datagrok.ai/js/samples/data-access/open-table-by-id), or write a package to extract data from multiple sources and combine them into one.
 For more information on getting data using functions and scripts, see [Access data](../develop/how-to/access-data.md/#reading-files) section in the developers' documentation.